 Long before the internet existed, giving you any information you want in seconds, there was the Farmer’s Almanac.
 This particular almanac is every bit as useful as it has always been and makes a great tabletop conversation piece.

 The Farmer’s Almanac Vegetable Gardener’s Handbook lets you know every vegetable growing secret there is to know.
 You can find exact dates for growing seasons in different regions and so much more.

 How Not to Kill Your Houseplant: Survival Tips for the Horticulturally Challenged by Veronica Peerless

 Do you feel like you have the opposite of a green thumb sometimes?
 This book can help anyone grow indoor plants like a pro.
-That’s what makes books like these so special.
+That’s what makes recommended coffee table books like these so special.
 They’re not for the pros, they are by the pros.